Popular Socorro liveaboards Explore all liveaboards

 What to Expect on a Socorro liveaboard

-Socorro, or officially known as the Revillagigedo Archipelago, is a group of four, volcanic, islands located in the Pacific ocean about 400km (250mi) off the coast of the southern tip of Baja California; a south western state of Mexico.
+Socorro, or officially known as the Revillagigedo Archipelago, is a group of four, volcanic, islands located in the Pacific Ocean about 400km (250mi) off the coast of the southern tip of Baja California; a southwestern state of Mexico.
 This is a paradise for many large species of pelagic species, such as many species of sharks including hammerheads, silky, silver tip and white tips, Humpback whales, dolphins and they are also especially known for the many large Manta Rays which inhabit this area.

-These islands are only accessible via liveaboard, and because the islands are all mostly uninhabited, this is the perfect way to get away from the busy cities, and get a good quality experience with some of the best the oceans have to offer.
+These islands are only accessible via liveaboard, and because the islands are all mostly uninhabited, this is the perfect way to get away from the busy cities and get a good quality experience with some of the best the oceans have to offer.
 Liveaboard.com currently offers six different liveaboards which visit these sites, all different to suit anyone's desires.

 Completely isolated, uninhabited, islands located in the world's largest ocean creates a unique experience; above and below the water.
-The visibility of the water here varies from 15-50m (49-164ft) and water temperatures range from 21 degrees Celsius (70 degrees Fahrenheit) up to 28 degrees Celsius (82 degrees Fahrenheit).
-They are part of a protected biosphere reserve and many conservation organisations are working around here to preserve the unique wildlife which inhabit and pass here.
+The visibility of the water here varies from 15-50m (49-164ft) and water temperatures range from 21 degrees Celsius (69-70 degrees Fahrenheit) up to 28 degrees Celsius (82 degrees Fahrenheit).
+They are part of a protected biosphere reserve and many conservation organisations are working around here to preserve the unique wildlife which inhabits and pass here.
 Socorro diving area is not a coral reef, so do not expect bright colours everywhere, but once you spot the spectacular marine wildlife you won't be able to focus on much else anyway!